moritzmock/CompanyChallenge/README.md

 # Company Challenge

-Automatically generated test cases for web pages using Selenium and JavaScript to verify that all URLs used are usable.
+Automatically generated test cases for web pages using Selenium and JavaScript to verify that all URLs are usable.
 ## Table of content

 - [Usage](#usage)